mswathi2714/petstorerest/README.md

-This is a springboot Rest API pet store application
+This is a Springboot Rest API pet store application
 Technologies used: Springboot, JPA, H2 in memory database

 # petstorerest
 petstore rest api

-Run Instructions:
+# Instructions to run it in Local:
-Build Project: Maven: mvn clean package
+Build Project Maven: mvn clean package

 Run app using Maven: mvn spring-boot:run